Lamia (poem): Influence

 Poe's closing lines also echo several lines near the middle of "Lamia".
 The book Unweaving the Rainbow by Richard Dawkins takes its title from the above-quoted passage: it is an explicit attempt to demonstrate that this view of "cold philosophy" is incorrect and that science reveals, rather than destroys, the true beauty of the natural world.
-The "cold philosopher" Apollonius kills both Lycius and Lamia.

 The poem also inspired symphonic poems by Edward MacDowell (1888) and Dorothy Howell (1918).

 Productions

 The poem was dramatised on BBC Radio 4 on 1 January 2010 on the Afternoon Play series (later re-broadcast on 5 January 2012).
 The production was directed by Susan Roberts, with original music composed and performed by John Harle.
 The cast included: